acebot712/the-nothing-app/docs/infra/CI-CD-SETUP.md

 2. Select the "Deploy" workflow
 3. Click "Run workflow"
 4. Select the target environment (staging or production)
-5. Click "Run workflow" to start the deployment
+5. Click "Run workflow" to start the deploymen

 ## Release Process